 Sometimes traditional materials, such as red brick pavers, can be the perfect solution for a contemporary home — particularly if you want to create reference to your neighbourhood.

-Minimalist, understated and low-maintenance, there’s a lot to love about an exposed concrete driveway, which is why I ultimately decided on this material for my own home.
+Minimalist, understated and low-maintenance, there’s a lot to love about an exposed concrete driveway (this is the material Gina ultimately chose for her driveway).

 It’s difficult to know for sure what materials have been used on these last two driveways — if you can shed some light, please share!

-My guess is the first has used a grey brick paver and the second has used a cut stone?
+Our guess is the first has used a grey brick paver or Bluestone paver, and the second has used a cut stone?

-In any case, they’re both beautiful so I had to include them in the gallery!
+In any case, they’re both beautiful so we had to include them in the gallery!

 Have you been inspired by one of these photos for your home?
 Or do you have other driveway inspo you can share in the comments?